 5. Financial and Time Costs Will be Further Reduced

-Scientific and Technological advances regarding the study of genes has decreased the costs and time associated with the implementation of precision medicine practices.
+Scientific and Technological advances regarding the study of genes have decreased the costs and time associated with the implementation of precision medicine practices.
 In the past few years, the costs of tests are shifting the landscape away from research applications to clinical applications.
 This has allowed the medical community to gather a larger sample of data that will help to accelerate research in precision medicine.
-Companies that work with big data such as IBM are gaining more information on how genetic and chronic diseases function.
+Companies that work with big data, such as IBM, are gaining more information on how genetic and chronic diseases function.
 This will help find further applications of precision medicine in the clinical field.

-The compilation of more genomic data integrate with traditional data will quicken the pace of machine learning in precision medicine.
-The medical community can expect genomic data availability to increase in the coming years, which will lead to further dissemination of precision medicine practices around the world.
+The compilation of more genomic data integrated with traditional data will quicken the pace of machine learning in precision medicine.
+The medical community can expect genomic data available to increase in the coming years, which will lead to further dissemination of precision medicine practices around the world.

 6. Precision Medicine Will Change Public’s View on Healthcare Data

-Precision medicine and more broadly, digital healthcare options are increasing data availability and access which has led to changes in public opinions.
+Precision medicine and, more broadly, digital healthcare options are increasing data availability and access, which has led to changes in public opinions.
 There is evidence that the public is becoming more receptive to personalized health and lifestyle data signaled by the popularity of fitness tracking devices and watches.
-People want more of a say in the healthcare decision making process, and the advances in the precision medicine field are allowing consumers the chance to give their input.
-The growing emphasis on consumer-based practices combined with precision medicine advances are providing increased transparency and more clarity about the costs of care of treatment.
+People want more of a say in the healthcare decision-making process, and the advances in the precision medicine field are allowing consumers the chance to give their input.
+The growing emphasis on consumer-based practices combined with precision medicine advances is providing increased transparency and more clarity about the costs of care of treatment.
 This contrasts with the previously utilized one-size-fits-all approach.

 7. More Automated Support for Providers